mborn1/pyoptex/docs/source/example_scenarios.rst

 What if the cost not only depends on the magnitude, but also the direction?
-Heating an oven from 0°C to 100°C takes longer than heating it to 50°C. On top, cooling is even slower because there is an active heating element, but no active cooling element in the over.
+Heating an oven from 0°C to 100°C takes longer than heating it to 50°C. On top, cooling is even slower because there is an active heating element, but no active cooling element in the oven.
 In such a scenario, the cost depends on the magnitude, but also the direction of the change.
 There is an asymmetry in the cost function.

 The Python script is found at